-Nathalie Barbosa opined that while you cannot always resolve a customer's complaint to the person's satisfaction, you can always deal with them with compassion and care.
-As well, customers are now comparing insurance processes to what they experience with Amazon or Starbucks, so the standard expected has definitely gone up.
+Nathalie Barbosa said you cannot always resolve a customer's complaint, but you can always deal with them with compassion and care.
+As well, customer's are now comparing insurance processes to what they experience with Amazon or Starbucks, so the standard expected has definitely gone up.